shamess/shamess.github.io/_posts/2023-08-25-work-remotely-elsewhere.md

 Even before working remotely I had excited aspirations of getting my own four walls to work from.
 As has become the norm the world over, the company I worked for had an open plan office space in for as long as I had worked there.
 I disliked this.

 That company eventually moved to WeWork, again in an open plan area.
 All the walls in WeWorks are glass (which is what stops it looking soullessly like a Regus space) and from where I sat I was looking right into a completely vacant, lovely looking single person office space.
 I idly dreamed of just renting this office space often that eventually the CEO took me aside and, far more politely than they needed to, said something along the lines of, "no, that's a stupid idea.
-Don't do that."<sup>[1]</sup>
+Don't do that."[^obviously]

 Another driving force behind wanting my own personal space was my idolising Casey Neistat whose studio space is legendary.
 I wanted to be that cool!